-Land under roads acquired after 30 June 2008 is brought to account at cost adjusted for englobo characterisatics, access rights and private interests of other parties and entitements of infrastructure assets and services.
-Council does not recognise land under roads that it controlled prior to the partoin at instancial report.
+Land under roads acquired after 30 June 2008 is brought to account at cost adjusted for englobo characteristics, access rights and private interests of other parties and entitlements of infrastructure assets and services.
+Council does not recognise land under roads that it controlled prior to that period in its financial report.